cityssm/tv-display-docs/deviceSetup/linuxMint.md

 - Set the "Startup delay" to **10 seconds**.
 - Click Add.

-Next, add a startup aaplication for *one* web browser.
+Next, add a startup application for *one* web browser.

 ### Firefox Web Browser